ahillss/grub2-usb-installer/README.md

 ## Making it bootable with UEFI

-1. follow the original 1-3 steps
+1. follow the original 1-3 steps above

 2. grub-install --target=x86_64-efi --removable --efi-directory=/where/it/is/mounted --boot-directory=/where/it/is/mounted